-The COS Creek North Stream Management Plan aligns with the strategic goals outlined in both the Colorado Water Plan and the Arkansas Basin Implementation Plan as they relate to restoration of riverine functions of Monument Creek; improving water quality through the study reach; improving aquatic, riparian, and wetland habitat; re-establishment of the floodplain within this highly urbanized corridor; improving creek flow capacity; capitalizing on corridor enhancements and an improved riverscape for recreational opportunities and leveraging of private investment into the adjacent economically disadvantaged neighborhoods that line the study reach; extensive outreach and partnership building; and the development of a resilient long-term restoration strategy for the community that will have a positive impact on downstream Fountain Creek and areas into the Lower Arkansas Valley.
+The Colorado Water Conservation Board generously provided grant funding for the northern most 3- mile reach of the COS Creek Plan in 2024.
+This grant application is focused on the next downstream 3-mile reach of Monument Creek within Colorado Springs between Monument Valley Park (MVP) and America the Beautiful Park (ATB).
+The COS Creek North - Stream Reach Plan for Monument Creek, MVP to ATB aligns with the strategic goals outlined in both the Colorado Water Plan and the Arkansas Basin Implementation Plan as they relate to restoration of riverine functions of Monument Creek; improving water quality through the study reach; improving aquatic, riparian, and wetland habitat; re-establishment of the floodplain within this highly urbanized corridor; improving creek flow capacity; capitalizing on corridor enhancements and an improved riverscape for recreational opportunities and leveraging of private investment into the adjacent economically disadvantaged neighborhoods that line the study reach; extensive outreach and partnership building; and the development of a resilient long-term restoration strategy for the community that will have a positive impact on downstream Fountain Creek and areas into the Lower Arkansas Valley.
 The Arkansas Basin Implementation Plan discusses these environmental and recreation goals and watershed health goals on pg.
 15 of the Basin Implementation plan.
 Additionally, Arkansas Basin goals, and strategic vision are described on pg.
 81 of the Colorado Water Plan.

 The restoration vision for Monument Creek is founded on multiple, recent planning efforts for the community including the 2016 Monument Creek Watershed Plan and the 2022 COS Creek Plan Fountain Creek Watershed Vision & Implementation Plan.
-The COS Creek North Stream Management Plan for Monument Creek will be a much more detailed study with improved granularity over and above what the original COS Creek Plan evaluated for the 3-mile study reach of Monument Creek.
+The COS Creek - Stream Reach Plan for Monument Creek, MVP to ATB will be a much more detailed study with improved granularity over and above what the original COS Creek Plan evaluated for this 3-mile study reach of Monument Creek.
 A detailed study of this reach is needed along with extensive outreach to project stakeholders and the community at large.